 On October 31, 2018, the Company, CLS Massachusetts, and IGH, which converted to a for-profit corporation on November 6, 2018 (the "Conversion"), entered into the IGH Option Agreement.
 Under the terms of the IGH Option Agreement, CLS Massachusetts had an exclusive option to acquire all of the outstanding capital stock of IGH (the "IGH Option") during the period beginning on the earlier of the date that is one year after the effective date of the Conversion and December 1, 2019, and ending on the date that is 60 days after such date (the "Option Period").
 If CLS Massachusetts exercised the IGH Option, the Company, a wholly-owned subsidiary of the Company and IGH would enter into the IGH Merger Agreement (the form of which had been agreed to by the parties).
 At the effective time of the merger contemplated by the IGH Merger Agreement, CLS Massachusetts would pay a purchase price of \$47,500,000, subject to reduction as provided in the IGH Merger Agreement, payable as follows: \$35 million in cash, \$7.5 million in the form of a five-year promissory note, and \$5 million in the form of restricted common stock of the Company, plus \$2.5 million as consideration for a non-competition agreement with IGH's President, payable in the form of a five-year promissory note.
 IGH and certain IGH stockholders holding sufficient aggregate voting power to approve the transactions contemplated by the IGH Merger Agreement entered into agreements pursuant to which such stockholders, among other things, agreed to vote in favor of such transactions.

-On October 31, 2018, as consideration for the IGH Option, the Company made a loan to IGH (the "IGH Loan"), in the principal amount of \$5,000,000 (the "IGH Loan Amount"), subject to the terms and conditions set forth in that certain Loan Agreement, dated as of October 31, 2018 between IGH as the borrower and the Company as the lender (the "IGH Loan Agreement") (see note 9).
-The IGH Loan is evidenced by a secured promissory note of IGH (the "IGH Note"), which bears interest at the rate of 6% per annum and matures on October 31, 2021.
-The Company recorded interest income in the amounts of \$39,346 and \$74,795 on the IGH Loan during the three months ended February 28, 2021 and February 29, 2020, respectively.
-The Company recorded interest income in the amounts of \$149,972 and \$225,205 on the IGH Loan during the nine months ended February 28, 2021 and February 29, 2020, respectively.
+On October 31, 2018, as consideration for the IGH Option, the Company made a loan to IGH (the "IGH Loan"), in the principal amount of \$5,000,000 (the "IGH Loan Amount"), subject to the terms and conditions set forth in that certain Loan Agreement, dated as of October 31, 2018 between IGH as the borrower and the Company as the lender (the "IGH Loan Agreement").
+The IGH Loan was evidenced by a secured promissory note of IGH (the "IGH Note"), which bore interest at the rate of 6% per annum and was scheduled to mature on October 31, 2021.
+The Company recorded interest income in the amounts of \$149,972 and \$296,450 on the IGH Loan during the twelve months ended May 31, 2021 and 2020, respectively.
 On March 1, 2020, the Company capitalized interest in the amount of \$399,453 into the principal amount due.
-During the three and nine months ended February 28, 2021, the Company received payments on the IGH Note in the amounts of \$196,765 and \$1,696,765, which comprise \$158,340 and \$1,544,291 of principal and \$38,424 and \$152,473 of interest, respectively.
+During the years ended May 31, 2021 and 2020, the Company capitalized interest in the amount of \$0 and \$399,453, respectively, on the IGH Note.
+During the year ended May 31, 2021, the Company received payments on the IGH Note in the amount of \$1,696,765.
+The Company applied these payments as follows; \$1,544,291 as a repayment of principal and \$152,473 as a repayment of accrued interest.
+During the year ended May 31, 2020, the Company received payments on the IGH Note in the amount of \$1,425,000.
+The Company applied these payments as follows; \$1,357,278 as a repayment of principal and \$67,722 as a repayment of accrued interest.